 “Yes, good.
 Now, inhale the light.
-If, for whatever reason, you can’t inhale enough red light, I can hold your hand and flow some of mine into you.”
+If, for whatever reason, you can’t inhale enough red light, I can hold your hand and flow mine into you.”

 I stared up at the crimson sun.
-To see it so high in the sky instead of at the horizon and even redder than the ever-dusk was…ominous.
+To see it so high in the sky instead of at the horizon, and even redder than the ever-dusk, was… ominous.
 If I were awake, I might think the world was ending.
-That blood and rage were painted on the world.

 I focused on the sun’s glow and inhaled.
 Red light flowed into the crystal in my chest.
-The light pulsed through my veins, accumulating in my wrist which held the sword hilt.
-I pushed the light into the hilt itself, and then opened my eyes.
+The light pulsed through my veins, accumulating in my hand.
+I pushed the light into the sword hilt, and then opened my eyes.

 A faint red beam protruded from the hilt where a metal blade would be.
 But it bulged unevenly — not the right shape.
-I closed my eyes and inhaled more red light, cycling it into my beating heart, through my veins, and pushing it into the hilt.
+I closed my eyes and inhaled more red light.
+I cycled it into my beating heart, through my veins, and pushed it into the hilt.
 It spattered like a leaking pipe off the end instead of creating a blade.
-I pushed even more in: it refused to straighten.
+I pushed even more in; it refused to straighten.